ilyasergey/geometry-testing/README.md

-The overall experience of organising the competition and using the testing framework is described in the ICFP'16 experience report **Experience Report: Growing and Shrinking Polygons for Random Testing of Computational Geometry Algorithms**.
+The overall experience of organising the competition and using the testing framework is described in the ICFP'16 experience report **Growing and Shrinking Polygons for Random Testing of Computational Geometry Algorithms**.

 ### Resources